-During the semester, you must conduct four experiments from the list of PHY 320 experiments below that you have not conducted previously and document those experiments in a laboratory notebook.
-You must write and submit research papers for three of the experiments, and prepare a research presentation for the fourth.
+During the semester, you must conduct four experiments and document those experiments in a laboratory notebook.
+You must write and submit "research papers" on three of those experiments and prepare a "research presentation" on the fourth.
+We will discuss the selection process for those experiments during our first class.